 In the last semester of enrollment, the candidate will present a graduate exhibition to be displayed in the Patricia and Phillip Frost Art Museum at FIU or at an appropriate alternative space.
 Each student’s committee will conduct an oral examination with the candidate.
 This will take place in the exhibition space during the display of the candidate’s graduate exhibition.
 It will focus on the exhibition and the development of the candidate’s work.
 This examination must be completed successfully in order for the candidate to be awarded his/her degree.

 The following page presents a typical plan of study for students in the MFA Studio program.
-Studio area concentration and flexibility are maximized with the department’s rich array of graduate course offerings.
-It is important that the MFA candidate meet with the graduate advisor or Department Chair every semester for updates and/or changes about the program and course offerings, as well as his/her progress towards graduation.
+Studio practice is maximized with the department’s rich array of graduate course offerings.
+It is important that the MFA candidate meet with the MFA Program Director every semester for updates and/or changes about the program and course offerings, as well as his/her progress towards graduation.

 *For a complete list of Graduate Faculty in the Department of Art and Art History, please go to http://gradschool.fiu.edu/facultystaff/#toggle-id-4

 For a complete list of requirements visit the MFA Plan of Study: MFA Plan of Study